kapella-hub/monitor_report_agent/README.md

 curl "http://localhost:8000/llm/providers?provider=openai"
 ```

 Run history is automatically trimmed after each execution to keep at most `MAX_RUN_HISTORY_PER_MONITOR` records per monitor (default: 200), so long-running deployments don't accumulate unbounded history.
 Set the environment variable to adjust retention.
+LLM request/response payloads stored on runs are truncated to `RUN_RECORD_MAX_CHARS` (default: 16000) to avoid oversized rows when large prompts or log bundles are used.

 Each run record stores the `llm_provider` and `llm_provider_metadata` (e.g., OpenAI model name or Amazon Q region/app ID) so you can verify which backend produced a given result when debugging.